Francis-Tao-jinjin/ipfs-hash/README.md

-# ipfs-hash
+# ipfs-hashing

 `
-npm i ipfs-hash
+npm i ipfs-hashing
 `

 using ipfs is really convenient for store and retrieve data.